 Checklist: how to add Google analytics to your program

-SoftMeter is a software library for Windows, MacOS and IOS that allows software developers to send "pageview", "event", "screenview" and "Exception" hits from their programs to their Google Analytics profile.
+SoftMeter is a software usage analytics library for Windows, MacOS and IOS that allows software developers to send "pageview", "event", "screenview" and "Exception" hits from their programs to their Google Analytics profile.

 With SoftMeter, shareware authors can see the active installations of their programs in the same way they see the visits to their website.